Welcome back!

 The adventure is split into five chapters defined by locations within Pale City, ranging from a school to a standout hospital section.
 Each chapter revolves around unique dangers too, from deadly traps, using a torch to navigate pitch black rooms, or light combat mechanics with hammers and axes.
 The latter is the best addition due to its satisfying weight; chopping through wooden doors with the kind of heft where it’s hard not to yell “Here’s Johnny!” to an irritating degree.

-There's some light combat mechanics, which go a long way to amping up tension (Picture: Bandai Namco)
+There is some light combat mechanics, which go a long way to amping up tension (Picture: Bandai Namco)

-There isn’t any radical changes to the puzzle-platforming formula seen in the first, but Little Nightmares 2 refines and expands what’s already there for a greater, accomplished experience.
+There aren’t any radical changes to the puzzle-platforming formula seen in the first, but Little Nightmares 2 refines and expands what’s already there for a greater, accomplished experience.
 The game can still be unforgiving, particularly during chase sequences which require precise timing, but the frequent checkpoints, quicker load times (on PS5 at least) and tighter controls go a long way to lessening frustration.
 The puzzles are also rewarding, requiring you to pay close attention to the highly detailed environments for visual clues.

 The most divisive element might be the story.
 The original Little Nightmares was propelled along by the mystery of the location and not knowing what's going on, which climaxed on a satisfying, ambiguous note.
 The sequel, thankfully, maintains the mystery, but some may find the lack of answers in regards to Six’s story irksome.
 It’s down to a matter of personal taste, but I was relieved there were still questions and ambiguity in the world of Little Nightmares left by the end of the sequel - which gives the horror elements an even greater sting.